-To implement a video on your landing page, there are two avenues you can go through:
+To implement a video on your landing page, there are two options you can go through:

 - Hosting a video on your own website.

 A lot of people find the of process self-hosting a video more complicated than embedding a video.
-When self-hosting a video complications arise regarding things such as server bandwidth, various video formats, and coding – a blog post by WP101.com details the complications when self-hosting a video.
-However, if you do choose to self-host your video, Amanda DiSilvestro has outlined a simple way of optimising a self-hosted video on her post on SearchEngineJournal.com.
+When self-hosting a video, complications arise such as server bandwidth, various video formats, and coding (WP101.com details the complications when self-hosting a video).
+However, if you do choose to self-host your video, Amanda DiSilvestro has outlined a simple way of optimising a self-hosted video.

 Depending on the nature of your website, various video styles can be beneficial to improving the ’stickiness’ of your website.
 ‘Stickiness’ is similar to dwell time, however it is used as a term rather than a metric to describe the amount of time a visitor spends on your site.
 Below are some successful examples of different video styles and how they have been used on a landing page.

-Using video hosting platforms, like Youtube, to embed a video on a landing page does have its SEO advantages of being found as a rich-snippet in the Google Search Results Page, however it sometimes may not be enough to drive the desired amount of traffic to your website.
-So simply adding your video to your landing page will not always guarantee the amount or type of traffic you desire.
+Using video hosting platforms like YouTube to embed a video on a landing page does have its SEO advantages of being found as a rich-snippet in the Google Search Results Page.
+However, it sometimes may not be enough to drive the desired amount of traffic to your website.
+By simply adding your video to your landing page will not always guarantee the amount or type of traffic you desire.
 This is where the emphasis on social media marketing comes in, and how it can drive traffic to your website.

 Using Video on Social Media